-You should try and recall the situations, especially those you successfully dealt with.
-It will help your confidence in a behavioral interview.
+You should try and recall the situations, especially those you dealt with successfully.

-Note: Even though many applicants don’t realize it, recruiters also test your real working experience with behavioral questions.
+Note: Even though most applicants don’t realize it, recruiters also assess your real level of experience with behavioral questions.

 An experienced analyst should easily remember a wrong forecast he made, or a tight deadline he had to meet.
-But someone who only pretended to have an experience would struggle to come up with an answer to any behavioral question.
+But someone who only pretended to have an experience would struggle to come up with an answer to their questions.

 Technical questions form the crucial part of every financial analyst interview.
-Your answers will reflect your readiness to do the job, and your true knowledge of financial analysis.
-If you want to succeed, you should have an answer ready to the following questions:
+Your answers will reflect your readiness for the job, and your true knowledge of financial analysis.
+If you want to succeed, you should have an answer ready to each of the following questions: